Hours of operation: Wednesday 12:00 p.m. to 5:00 p.m. Saturday 7:00 a.m. to 4:00 p.m. Sunday 12:00 p.m. to 4:00 p.m. Contact: 263-5651

 Open Burning Weathersfield has an open burning ordinance and with good reason.
 Decades ago, most trash consisted of only paper, cardboard, and glass.
 Today, however, manufacturers use a host of synthetics in packaging, most of which release carcinogenic toxins into the air and soil when burned.
 Please do your part to protect Vermont's public and environmental health from toxics; talk to your neighbors about the dangers associated with burning trash.

 To receive less national advertising mail, the Direct Mail Association has a program called DMAchoice.
 To register, click on "Get Started."
-The organization will charge $1.00 to place your name and home address in a "do-not-mail" file for three years.
-TrustedID is a great way to cut down on unwanted catalogs that show up in your mailbox.
+The organization will charge a small fee to place your name and home address in a "do-not-mail" file for several years.
+Catalog Choice is a great way to cut down on unwanted catalogs that show up in your mailbox.
 Click on www.catalogchoice.org to find out more information.

-Household Hazardous Waste Your Solid Waste District sponsors four collections annually (on the second and third Saturdays in May and in September) for the collection and safe disposal of HHW.
+Household Hazardous Waste Your Solid Waste District sponsors collections annuallyfor the collection and safe disposal of HHW.
 Residents and businesses from all member towns may participate.
 Businesses will be charged a fee and must pre-register.
 No pre-registration required for residents.
 Call 674-9235 for more info.

 What to bring: Most substances with labels that say: Caustic, Toxic, Corrosive, Poison, Flammable, Warning